BDD (with Java/Cucumber and/or C#/SpecFlow)

 Topics that will be discussed are:

-The training is very practical and consists of applying the different techniques of BDD in practice.
+This two-day training is very practical and consists of applying the different techniques of BDD in practice.
 Both specifying and automating are discussed extensively.
 The gained knowledge and experience are therefore immediately applicable in practice!

 This training is intended for analysts, developers and testers.
-Prerequisite knowledge for this training is that the participant must be able to write basic Java and / or C # code.
+Prerequisite knowledge for this training is that the participant must be able to write basic Java and/or C # code.